Seventy9/100-days-of-code/log.md

 ### Day 5: July 24th, Friday

-**Today's Progress**: Completed the 3rd of 5 projects on "Responsive Web Design" course with freeCodeCamp.
+**Today's Progress**: Completed the 3rd of 5 projects on the "Responsive Web Design" course with freeCodeCamp.

 **Thoughts** Finally completed the 3rd project on "Responsive Web Design" course with freeCodeCamp.
 This one took a lot longer as I had to ensure the page was responsive in all areas (navbar, features list, videos and pricing boxes) for mobile and desktop designs.
 This was very challenging for me as I refused to use Bootstrap in order to try and learn more about the fundamentals of HTML and CSS.
 I think the end result came out reasonably well.